sahil1sk/netlify-functions/README.md

 => netlify env:set AIRTABLE_KEY <your_api_key>
 => if your live site not get api key need to deploy again to get env variable => go inside netlify => your site => deploys => trigger deploy (by clear cache and deploy site)

+## Important After Deploy netlify site next time whenever you will push data to your Github it will automatically trigger another deploy for you
+=> when you go commit and push => Go to netlify => you site => Deploys => (and see in Production Deploys another build triggered)

+# Install tailwind with scss pattern
+=> npm install -D tailwindcss postcss autoprefixer
+=> npx tailwindcss init